 How much time does it take from when a Mass E-mail is requested to the time it is sent out?

 Requesting the e-mail is a first step.
 All requests are subject to approval (automatically requested when you click Finish in the composition wizard) and then scheduling.
 Messages are reviewed during regular work hours (8 a.m. to 5 p.m.), Monday-Friday.
 Plan for a minimum of one day and up to three days for message review and approval.

 When I click Finish, the e-mail submission form takes me back to the first page.
 How do I know if my message has been submitted?

 If you cannot view a confirmation page stating that your message has been submitted, your message has not been successfully submitted to the system.
 This is caused by application problems with the Internet Explorer 6 browser.
-To submit your message, you will need to use another Internet browser, such as Mozilla Firefox (available for free download at http://mozilla.com/firefox).
+To submit your message, you will need to use another Internet browser, such as Mozilla Firefox (available for free download at Mozilla.com).
 Once your message has been submitted, please allow up to 3 days for review and approval.

 How many people received my mass mail?

-Mass mail audiences vary day to day due to constant change in the number of university students, faculty, and staff.
+Mass mail audiences vary day to day due to the constant change in the number of university students, faculty, and staff.
 Informational e-mails are sent only to employees and students who have chosen to receive Informational e-mails, as specified in their Campus Directory settings.
 Formal Notice and Urgent messages are delivered to all target audience members.
 For more information on message classifications, see What is the difference among Informational Class, Formal Notice Class and Urgent Class in Mass E-mail?

 How often can I submit a mass mail?